 The Japanese Garden, a free-to-enter oasis, small but perfectly formed.

-These photos show the fairly limited range of sightseeing in this tiny principality embedded in France as they were all taken one September day between 11am and 7pm, though admittedly I didn't visit any museums and there are plenty of interest such as the Oceanographic Museum and the Museum of Napoleonic Souvenirs in Monaco-Ville, the National Museum of Automatons and Dolls of Yesteryear in Monte-Carlo, the Museum of Antique Automobiles in Fontvieille (Prince Albert's personal collection).
+These photos show the fairly limited range of sightseeing in this tiny principality embedded in France as they were all taken one September day between 11am and 7pm.
+Admittedly I didn’t visit any museums and there are plenty of interest.
+The Oceanographic Museum, the Museum of Napoleonic Souvenirs in Monaco-Ville, the National Museum of Automatons and Dolls of Yesteryear in Monte-Carlo, the Museum of Antique Automobiles in Fontvieille (Prince Albert’s personal collection).

-So...bottom line is a tourist on France's Côte d'Azur could visit Monaco for a day and have a fun time, though budgeting two or three days would cover some museum time and a lot more relaxation.
-See Getting There.
+So. . . bottom line is a tourist on France’s Côte d’Azur could visit Monaco for a day and have a fun time, though budgeting two or three days would cover some museum time and a lot more relaxation.